-- Resist the temptation of moving the tofus in the frying basket too often as they can break easily.
-You can hold the handle of the basket and shake it lightly to avoid it from sticking from the basket.
+- First, resist the temptation of moving the tofus in the frying basket too often, as they can break easily.
+You can hold the basket’s handle and shake it lightly to avoid it from sticking to the basket.

-Saute the garlic and onion in vegetable oil over low heat until they turn aromatic.
-Since garlic browns faster than onion due to the higher content of water, you should saute the onion first and then add the chopped garlic after a minute.
+- Saute the garlic and onion in vegetable oil over low heat until they turn aromatic.
+Since garlic browns faster than onion due to the higher water content, you should saute the onion first and then add the chopped garlic after a minute.

-Next, add the minced meat to the garlic and onion and stir-fry over low heat.
-Since it contains cornstarch, it will tend to stick to the wok/saucepan easily over high heat.
-Once the meat is no longer sticky, you can crank up the heat for another minute to get the signature aroma of stir-frying (wok-hei).
+- It will easily stick to the wok/saucepan over high heat.
+Once the meat is no longer sticky, you can crank up the heat for another minute.

 Step 4- Plating and garnishing

 Pour the hot sauce over the tofu.
-Garnish with some cut scallion and chili.
+Garnish with some cut scallion ( also called green onion and spring onions) and chili.

-You can view two videos I upload previously to show how to prepare both chili and scallion for garnishing.
+You can view two videos I uploaded previously to show how to prepare chili and scallion for garnishing.

-Tips and note on how to make tofu with minced pork
+Tips and notes on how to make tofu with minced pork

 Here is a list of useful tips to make this tofu with minced pork recipe.